noi-techpark/authentication-server/readme.md

 # Authentication Server

-A central authentication server for all services build with the open source identity and access managment tool Keycloak [https://www.keycloak.org/](https://www.keycloak.org/).
+A central authentication server for all services build with the open source identity and access management tool Keycloak [https://www.keycloak.org/](https://www.keycloak.org/).

 A basic explanation of the terms and standards used by Keycloak can be found in the documentation about [OAuth 2.0 and OpenID Connect](docs/oauth2-and-openid-connect.md).